 Is this all starting to sound eerily familiar?

 The sad fact is, the knowledge of any system is reduced within an organization as employees come and go.
-The adage “old habits die hard” starts ringing more and truer as key personnel move on and leave only a small portion of their knowledge behind with those left to take over.
-That report from the scenario above?
-A primary example of what happens when there’s even the tiniest amount of turnover in your company.
+The adage “old habits die hard” starts ringing more often as key personnel move on and leave only a small portion of their knowledge behind with those left to take over.
+That report from the scenario above is a primary example of what happens when there’s even the tiniest amount of turnover in your company.
 Brain drain in companies is a fact of life, and if left totally unattended, it will become an even bigger drain on your resources.

 So how does it happen?
 Well, for starters, the key people who were involved in your software installation made a great many decisions about how your company uses the software: decisions on print, days to backdate, authority levels, use of various features, etc. Those software rules remain in effect even though your company, customers, employees, and business environment have changed.
 You’re finding that what was once an exception to the rule is now the norm, but either your business process or your software hasn’t adapted to reflect the times.
 And that leaves you with employees realizing it’s easier to work around the system than in it.
 Rinse and repeat in nearly every department across the board and that disjoint becomes even larger.